kramandr/B-Tree-Visualization/CODING_STANDARDS.md

-# Coding Standards CS4488 Capstone Project
+# Coding Standards for CS4488 Capstone Project

 - Consistent indentation to keep code readable
 - Prevent long lines that are difficult to read